 In connection with our August 2007 private offering, we issued 375,000 LTIP units to our Manager under our entity incentive plan, which are convertible into 375,000 common shares.
-Currently, 250,000 LTIP units held by our Manager have vested.
-As of June 30, 2009, our independent directors have, in the aggregate, been issued 7,500 LTIP units under our individual incentive plan, 3,750 of which have vested and 1,250 of which have been converted into common shares (excludes 1,250 common shares converted by one of our independent directors in August 2009).
-In addition, on October 1, 2009 we issued 1,250 LTIP units to each of our independent directors in connection with the 2009 annual LTIP unit awards to our independent directors
+Currently, 250,000 of these LTIP units have vested.
+As of June 30, 2009, our independent directors have, in the aggregate, been issued 7,500 LTIP units under our individual incentive plan, 3,750 of which have vested and 1,250 of which have been converted into common shares (excludes 1,250 common shares converted by one of our independent directors in August 2009 and 1,250 common shares converted by one of our independent directors in October 2009).
+In addition, on October 1, 2009 we issued 1,250 LTIP units to each of our independent directors in connection with the 2009 annual LTIP unit awards to our independent directors.